strvcom/frontend/project-guidelines/quality-output/bundle-size.md

 ### Think before you npm-install

 This is a generic rule you can apply for any other library.
-Always consider its size by using [BundlePhobia](http://bundlephobia.com), Wix’s [Import Cost](https://marketplace.visualstudio.com/items?itemName=wix.vscode-import-cost)plugin for VSCode or using the [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer).
+Always consider its size by using [BundlePhobia](http://bundlephobia.com), Wix’s [Import Cost](https://marketplace.visualstudio.com/items?itemName=wix.vscode-import-cost) plugin for VSCode or using the [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer).

 Also, think of [security](https://github.com/strvcom/frontend/tree/11faa047391814857bf86cdb62b9fb815731f911/project-guidelines/effective-and-consistent-workflow/dependency-checking/README.md#security).